allanmcrae/pkglint/README.md

-fhs-manpages        : Verifies correct installation of man pages licensepkg          : Verifies license is included in a package file lots-of-docs        : See if a package is carrying more documentation than it should pkgnameindesc       : Verifies if the package name is included on package description
+fhs-manpages        : Verifies correct installation of man pages licensepkg          : Verifies license is included in a package file lots-of-docs        : See if a package is carrying more documentation than it should makepkgfunctions    : Looks for calls to makepkg functionality pkgnameindesc       : Verifies if the package name is included on package description
 redundant_makedepends: Check for redundant make dependencies rpath               : Verifies correct and secure RPATH for files.